Article updated on:

 Join our newsletter to learn more about stem cell therapy and the science behind it.

-The blood brain barrier (BBB) plays a crucial role in brain health, acting as a gatekeeper that regulates the entry of substances into the brain.
+The blood-brain barrier (BBB) is vital for brain health, serving as a gatekeeper that controls the entry of substances into the brain.

-Recent discoveries reveal that certain cells, like stem cells, can navigate past this barrier, opening new avenues for treating neurological disorders.
+Recent findings show that certain cells, including stem cells, can traverse this barrier, unlocking new possibilities for treating neurological disorders.

-In this article, we delve into the complexities of the BBB, its protective functions, and the groundbreaking potential of stem cells in crossing this barrier to revolutionize neurological treatment strategies.
+This article explores the complexities of the BBB, its protective functions, and the revolutionary potential of stem cells crossing the blood-brain barrier to transform neurological treatment strategies.

 Mesenchymal Stem Cells Crossing the Blood-Brain Barrier